 Safety and security

 Terrorism is a threat throughout the world.
 We assess there is currently a heightened threat of terrorist attack in the United States caused by those motivated by the rhetoric of extremists involved in the conflict in Syria and Iraq.
-A recent terrorist incident at an exhibition in Garland, Texas, on 5 May 2015, was undertaken by individuals acting alone and using simple weaponry.
+There have been numerous politically motivated attacks in the US in recent years, with a range of ideological and religious motivations.

 The United States Department of Homeland Security (DHS) issues detailed alerts through its National Terrorism Advisory System (NTAS) when it receives information about a specific or credible terrorist threat within the United States.